ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 The first place we need to start at when considering an answer to ‘are Skechers bad for your feet?‘ Is to ask ’do podiatrists recommend Skechers?’.

 Many podiatrists do not recommend Skechers for various reasons.
-As I was researching this topic, I became shocked by the number of complaints about Skechers.
+As I was researching this topic, I was shocked by the number of complaints about Skechers.

 Some have reported suffering increased foot and lower leg pain after wearing these shoes.
 Podiatrists have treated patients who have developed ligament, muscle, and tendon strains after wearing Skechers for extended periods.